WOW™ Competition Terms and Conditions

 The country a designer is from is determined by the country such designer is a citizen or permanent resident of as at 29 March 2019.

 For an entry to be eligible for the New Zealand Design Award, all members of a design team must be citizens or permanent residents of New Zealand.

-For an entry to be eligible for one of the Wellington International Regional Awards, all members of a design team must be citizens or permanent residents of the same region: United Kingdom & Europe, Americas, Asia, Australia & Pacific.
+For an entry to be eligible for one of the International Awards, all members of a design team must be citizens or permanent residents of the same region.
+The region groupings are: United Kingdom & Europe, Americas, Asia, Australia & Pacific.